Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

 where :math:`\mathcal{H}_S` and :math:`\mathcal{H}_B` are the Hilbert spaces of :math:`S` and :math:`B`. :math:`S` is referred to as an ‘open’ system, while :math:`S + B` is closed in the sense that its dynamics can be described unitarily.
-Under the conditions that the evolution of S is Markovian with no correlation between S and B at t = 0, and given :math:`\mathcal{H}_S` of finite dimensions :math:`N`.
-The dynamics of S are described by a generalisation of Equation :eq:`eq:liouville-von-neumann`: the GKSL quantum master equation\ :sup:`5`,
+Under the condition that the evolution of :math:`S` is Markovian with no correlation between :math:`S` and :math:`B` at t = 0, and given :math:`\mathcal{H}_S` of finite dimensions :math:`N`.
+The dynamics of :math:`S` are described by a generalization of Equation
+:eq:`eq:liouville-von-neumann`: the GKSL
+quantum master equation\ :sup:`5`,